 This is going to be hard.

 Everything that has happened to you has brought you to this very moment in time.
 You are about to embark on the hardest thing that has ever happened to you.
-If you can go back through your life and remember the deepest hurt, most excruciating physical and mental pain and spiritual awakening experiences then times that by 100, but you’re going get through this.
+If you can go back through your life and remember the deepest hurt, most excruciating physical and mental pain then times that by about 100, but you’re going get through this.

 You are going to lose friends.